-- 70. A disclosure of the information would not fall within the expectations of the individuals.
-There is no statutory requirement for the council to disclose the information, and there is no requirement for it to publish the information on the internet.
-The council's privacy notice does not highlight the potential for such a widespread disclosure to take place. - 71.
-Additionally the Commissioner notes that where cars have been sold on and purchased by private individuals they would not have received any form of privacy notice or any other form of notification from the council that as the vehicle they are driving was previously used as a taxi or a

-PHV, the VRM of their vehicle could be published on the internet and provided to third parties for their own purposes.
+- 68. A disclosure of the information would not fall within the expectations of the individuals.
+There is no statutory requirement for the council to obtain or publish VRM information for inspection, and there is no requirement for it to publish the information on the internet.
+The council's privacy notice does not highlight the potential for such a widespread disclosure to take place.
+It notifies applicants of the potential for limited data disclosures for specified purposes. - 69.
+Additionally the Commissioner notes that where cars have been sold on and purchased by private individuals they would not have received any form of privacy notice or any other form of notification from the council that as the vehicle they are driving was previously used as a taxi or a PHV, the VRM of their vehicle could be published on the internet and provided to third parties for their own purposes. - 70.
+Another council has highlighted how a disclosure of the VRM, together with the information it has already disclosed, and with other information in the public domain, could be used for the purposes of cloning vehicles, and there would be obvious, and potentially significant repercussions on owners were this to occur, including potential traffic violations being laid against innocent owners.